gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 <p><i>Do More With Less - The principle that I tend to follow</i></p>
 </center>

-### Windows
+### Windows : 95 to 10

 The year that I touched a computer for the first time goes way back in history for about 2 decades when I was studying my 5th grade and was introduced to programming on [BASIC](https://en.wikipedia.org/wiki/BASIC) programming language.
 The computers in lab of the school were powered by __Windows 95__ operating system.
-Forget about _Linux_, _Mac_ or any others, as I barely knew the term 'Operating Systems' itself and that Windows 95 was an operating system after all.
+Forget about _Linux_, _Mac_ or any others, as I barely knew the term 'Operating Systems' itself.
 For all I knew, it was just a __Windows Computer__, whatever that meant.

-* Things I used Windows 95 for
+* Things I used __Windows 95__ for
     - BASIC (both Noun & adjective, in this context) Programming
     - Playing [_Sky Roads_](https://www.youtube.com/watch?v=CJjSRyE6PzQ) (click on the link to check how the game looks like)
-    - Dealing with the _all mighty & legandary_ __Blue Screen Errors__ (took quiet a while to understand that they are what called RAM errors)
+    - Dealing with the _all mighty & legandary_ __Blue Screen (RAM) Errors__

 Since then, as the years passed by, I had been experiencing differnt versions of Windows like 98, 2000<sup>NT</sup>, XP, 7 and currently have __Windows 10__ installed in my office laptop.

-However, none of the versions until __Windows 7__ (and later) were able to fight the _Darth Vader_ of Microsoft's operating systems, the __Blue Screen (RAM) Errors__[^note1].

-### Mac OS
+### Mac OS : Snow Leapord to High Sierra

-I have used all versions of Mac OS from _Snow Leapord_ till _High Sierra_.
 My experience with Mac OS though included a considerable learning curve, it had been a breeze ever since.
-And the eco-system that it provided along with iPhone and iPad that I had, it was kind of a cake walk while switching between devices with Apple's _Continuity_ feature.
-Also, I must say that it was _literally_ an investment as it paid for itself later on and practically transitioned from a liability to an asset as I got some gigs as a part-time video editor and that I did just with the built-in software, the _iMovie_.
-I still feel that it was the best _match made in heaven_ ever between the hardware and software.
-That machine hosted the best displays that I had ever seen on any computer till then and it doesn't stop just there, the _speed_, the _reliability_ (the RAM errors on Windows were already a history), the speaker setup and what not.
-And all of it contributed towards delivering the best experience I could get of a laptop.
+The eco-system that it provided along with iPhone and iPad that I had, it was kind of a cake walk while switching between devices with Apple's _Continuity_ feature.
+I feel that that is the best _match made in heaven_ ever between the hardware and the software.

+That machine hosted the best displays that I had ever seen on any computer till then and it doesn't stop just there, the _speed_, the _reliability_, the speaker setup and what not, everything was just best in class.
+And all of it contributed towards delivering the best experience I could ever get of a laptop.
 Period.

-I just wrote a max of a couple of hundreds of lines of code on the machine though.
-I gave up the machine soon I joined an organisation which required me working on Microsoft's SQL Server which I wasn't able to figure-out how to install in the machine._Yes, I was that naive (or maybe the right word should be *stupid*) back then_.
+I hardly wrote a couple of hundreds of lines of code while using it and therefore do not want to comment anything on the development experience that it would offer.
+I gave up the machine soon I joined an organisation which required me working on Microsoft's SQL Server which I wasn't able to figure-out how to install it in the machine (_Yes, I was that naive (or maybe the right word should be stupid) back then_).

-### Linux
+### Linux : Ubuntu (16 to 18) & Linuxmint Cinnamon (19.1 (Tessa) to 19.3 (Tricia))

+#### Switching

-In January 2018, I forced myself to use [Linuxmint](https://www.linuxmint.com) with [Cinnamon (64 Bit)](https://www.linuxmint.com/edition.php?id=274) flavor despite having an Activated version of Windows 10 installed on my machine for the reasons that
+In January 2018, I forced myself to use [Linuxmint](https://www.linuxmint.com) with [Cinnamon (64 Bit)](https://www.linuxmint.com/edition.php?id=274) flavor despite having an Activated version of Windows 10 installed on my machine for the reasons that,

 * with _Windows 10_
     - I observed a lot of lag while invoking & using applications like